Foxh0und/flawlessrhetoric/_posts/2017-10-24-Dynamic-Programming:-First-Principles.md

 use of dynamic programming.
 <br><br>

-Michael Tick describes the following problem.
+Michael Trick describes the following problem.
 A corporation owning a number of plants has funds to invest, with each of the plants providing a number of proposals of what returns it can provide depending on how many funds it is allocated.
 This problem can be solved quite nicely with dynamic programming [6].
 <br><br>